IdahoLabUnsupported/sequential-network-anomaly-detection/README.md

 # How <NAME> Works
-The <NAME> model is a machine learning based system for detecting both known and Zero-Day attacks carried out over a network. <NAME> leverages graph neural networks and transformers to identify host-to-host connections that look out of the ordinary.
+The <NAME> model is a machine learning based system for detecting both known and Zero-Day attacks carried out over a network, <NAME> leveraging transformers to identify host-to-host connections that look out of the ordinary.

 The model comprises of two modular parts.
 Each is designed to detect anomalies pertaining to different aspects of a